Do I need a "license to assemble?"

 I own a business in East Baton Rouge, LA.
 It is a tattoo parlor/coffee shop/art gallary/live music venue.
 No alcohol is served and all ages are welcome.
 I have a retail business license.
 Do I need any others permits?
 The fire marshal shut down one of our shows because I didn't have a "license to assemble."
 As far as I can find, such a thing does not exist.
 Do you know of such a thing?

-Join us at Entrepreneur magazine's Growth Conference, Dec.
-15 in Long Beach, Calif. for a day of fresh ideas, business mentoring and networking.
-Register here for exclusive pricing, available only for a limited time.Zoning ordinances and permits are very prickly things.
+Join us in a city near you at Entrepreneur’s Accelerate Your Business event series kicking off Feb 23.
+View cities and dates »Zoning ordinances and permits are very prickly things.
 Running a retail business that has some foot traffic is very different from running an event space where you can expect larger groups to congregate.
 And where more people congregate, there's more risk of people getting hurt, starting a fire, or causing mayhem on the surrounding sidewalks, etc.

 Each locality has its own rules and regulations concerning the license to assemble/right to assembly (which has to do with people gathering, not putting parts of a machine together).
 If you don't have a food establishment permit, or you're in the wrong zoning area for your art gallery/live music, that could be the reason for the fire marshal's reaction.